 Best Hand Powered Leather Sewing Machine.

-The ever famous Leather Tippmann Boss is a portable hand powered stitcher that can be mounted or clamped to any surface.
+The ever-famous Leather Tippmann Boss is a portable hand powered stitcher that can be mounted or clamped to any surface.

-- Super high quality of stitches
+- Superior quality stitches

 - Cylinder Bed